SGDInstitute/apollo/content/collections/pages/mblgtacc/advisor-programming.md

                 content:
                   -
                     type: text
-                    text: "Aiding advisors and practitioners in navigating complex campus environments and overcoming workplace barriers, burnout and other hardships of their positions\_"
+                    text: 'Aiding advisors and practitioners in navigating complex campus environments and overcoming workplace barriers, burnout and other hardships of their positions '
           -
             type: listItem
             content: